 There are two levels of service with letting agents.
 The basic service is a tenant finder, which includes handling all the advertising, interviewing and credit checks.
 A full management service will find tenants, plus manage the property for you, collect monies, pay bills and handle the day-to-day relationship with the tenants.
-Costs will also vary depending on whether you choose a traditional high-street letting agent or an online service.
+Letting fees will also vary depending on whether you choose a traditional high-street agent or an online service.

 High-street letting agents